hirememorey/nba-lineup-optimizer/docs/next_steps.md

 - **Status**: ✅ **Done.**
 - **Objective**: Ensure all required data for the 2024-25 season is present in the database.
 - **Resolution**: The full pipeline was executed successfully after significant architectural hardening.
-Key challenges and solutions are now documented in `docs/data_pipeline.md`.
+The `Possessions` table is now fully populated with all 1,230 games.

 ### Task 5: Run the Analysis